Reweight-annealing method for evaluating the partition function via quantum Monte Carlo calculations: Examples

-\textit{2D LBW-HM.-} To further exploit the advantage of our method, we calculate the thermodynamic entropy of a 2D lattice Bisognano-Wichmann Heisenberg model (LBW-HM) on a square cylinder~\cite{PhysRevB.98.134403, Dalmonte2018}.
-The thermodynamic entropy $S$ of the LBW-HM at $\beta=1$ provides a good approximation for the Von Neumann entanglement entropy of a 2D PBC square lattice spin-1/2 AFM Heisenberg model under smooth bipartition, i.e., the concerned subsystem is a cylinder \cite{PhysRevB.100.155122, Mendes-Santos_2020}.
+To further exploit the advantage of our method, we calculate the thermodynamic entropy of a 2D lattice Bisognano-Wichmann Heisenberg model (LBW-HM)~\cite{PhysRevB.98.134403, Dalmonte2018}, the thermodynamic entropy $S$ of the which at $\beta=1$ provides a good approximation for the Von Neumann entanglement entropy of a 2D PBC square lattice spin-1/2 AFM Heisenberg model under smooth bipartition \cite{PhysRevB.100.155122, Mendes-Santos_2020}.
+A brief review of this theory can be found in Appx.~\ref{appx:bw}.

 According to the CFT prediction and previous numerical results~\cite{metlitski2015entanglement,laflorencie2016quantum,zhao2022measuring,deng2023improved}, the coefficient of sub-leading term of the entropy reflects the number of Goldstone modes.
-In this example, coarse result of entropy is disfavored because the sub-leading term in entropy is sensitive to errors.
-For this kind of problems, our method has great advantage over the method of specific heat integral ($C$-int) and Wang-Landau (WL) algorithm \cite{PhysRevLett.86.2050, PhysRevLett.90.120201} due to its high accuracy and efficiency.

-We consider the same LBW-HM as Ref. \cite{Mendes-Santos_2020, PhysRevB.98.134403} which highly resembles the entanglement Hamiltonian of a spin-1/2 AFM Heisenberg model on a torus with cornerless cutting.
-Theoretical investigations predict the thermal entropy of the LBW-HM at $\beta=1$ obeys $S(L)=aL+b\ln L +c$, and $b=n_G/2$, where $n_G=2$ is the number of Goldstone modes for the 2D spin-1/2 AFM Heisenberg model \cite{1112.5166, laflorencie2016quantum}.
-Therefore, we can extract $b$ from the slope of equation $2S(L)-S(2L)$, in which the leading term of $L$ can be cancelled with each other.
+Here, the thermal entropy of the LBW-HM at $\beta=1$ should obey $S(L)=aL+b\ln L +c$, and $b=n_G/2$, where $n_G=2$ is the number of Goldstone modes of the 2D spin-1/2 AFM Heisenberg model \cite{1112.5166, laflorencie2016quantum}.
+In this context, coarse result of entropy is disfavored because the the coefficient $b$ in front of the sub-leading term is sensitive to errors.
+We have compared our method with the specific heat integral ($C$-int) and Wang-Landau (WL) algorithm in this example.

-In Fig. \ref{fig:2d}, we compare the performance of different algorithms.
-Generally, the accuracy of the $C$-int method depends on how many intervals we divide.
-To compare with our method, we require the division of $\beta$ in the $C$-int method to be exactly the same with our method.
-As it is shown in Fig. \ref{fig:2d}, this introduces great systemic error because the division number in our method is not adequate for $C$-int.
-Therefore, to achieve a better result via $C$-int, more computation resources are needed compared to our method.
+Similar to our method, the $C$-int method also depends on how many intervals we divide for $\beta$.
+Therefore we take the same division and Monte Carlo steps to compare the performance of these two algorithms.
+As it shown in Fig.~\ref{fig:2d}, the $C$-int method has great systemic error because the number of division is adequate for our method, but not the $C$-int method, indicating more computational resources needed for it to achieve better accuracy.